 A Federal Student Aid (FSA) ID is required to manage your federal student aid account, which includes signing your FAFSA digitally.
 You can create your FSA ID on StudentAid.gov.

 Shortly after submitting the FAFSA, either digitally or a paper application, you’ll receive a Student Aid Report.
-This report is an overview of all the information you’ve provided on your FAFSA (e.g. your and your parents’ personal and financial information), and includes your Expected Family Contribution (EFC).
+This report is an overview of all the information you’ve provided on your FAFSA (e.g. your and your parents’ personal and financial information), and includes your Student Aid Index number (SAI; formerly called your Expected Family Contribution).
 At this stage, you’ll need to make any necessary corrections to your FAFSA by the deadline, which is for the 2022-23 academic year is September 10, 2023.

 Your selected schools will then process your FAFSA and provide you with its financial aid offer.
 This notice will outline the types of aid you’re eligible for and the amount.
 It will also provide instructions on how to accept the aid offers you want.
 The accepted aid will then be sent automatically to your school.